Fozu7916/fozu7916/README.md

 # 💻 About me 💻

-Im Fullstack developer using C# and React JS.Also have experience with olympiad programming with C++ and knowledge of Python
+I`m Fullstack developer using C# and React JS.I also have experience with olympiad programming with C++ and knowledge of Python